All Products

 Important

-The data transmission service also allows you to aggregate data of multiple tables in the source database to the same table in the destination database through full migration and incremental synchronization without the need for schema migration.
-The aggregation and synchronization feature has the following limitations:
+The data transmission service also allows you to aggregate data of multiple tables in the source database to the same table in the destination database through full migration and incremental synchronization without schema migration.
+The merging and synchronization feature has the following limitations:

-• For full data migration and incremental synchronization, the destination table must contain all columns that exist in the source table.
+• For full migration and incremental synchronization, the target table must contain all columns that exist in the source table.
 Otherwise, the data transmission service returns an error.

 • The source table must contain a primary key column.

-• The destination table can contain a column that does not exist in the source table.
+• The target table can contain a column that does not exist in the source table.

 Prerequisites